hiraokadaisuke/inventory-demo/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+### Google Cloud Vision

+OCR features require a Google Cloud Vision service account key.
+Place the JSON key at `gcp-vision-key.json` in the project root or specify a custom path using the `GCP_VISION_KEY_PATH` environment variable when running the server.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: